 But the dealbreaker for digital nomads who may be thinking of getting the LTR visa is that it requires an applicant to have an employer, either from overseas or in Thailand.

-So, the Elite Visa is still a popular option among digital nomads.
+So, the Privilege Visa is still a popular option among digital nomads.

 To learn more options, read our guide to visas for Thailand digital nomads.